Updated: Dec 6, 2022

-A hysterectomy is surgery to remove a woman’s uterus or womb.
+A hysterectomy is a surgery to remove a woman’s uterus or womb.
 Hysterectomy may be used to treat uterine fibroids, endometriosis, cancer, severe vaginal bleeding, or chronic pelvic pain.
 To perform a hysterectomy, incisions are required to access and remove the uterus.
 Depending on the location of these incisions, different scars can develop – some of which are much larger and more visible than others in the stomach area.

 For many women, it’s not just the surgery that bothers them, but the scars.
 In fact, a doctor in Florida surveyed women in his area about the scars and surgery, and most women agreed that the ideal procedure would be scar-free, or at worst leave small hidden scars.¹ This is particularly important in the case of hysterectomy for fibroids, as women in this group are more likely to be young, active, and concerned about the long-term reminder of the operation.

 Hysterectomy Incision Types & Locations

 Over the past couple decades, surgeons have invented ways to minimize both the risks of the operation and the long-term cosmetic effects.
 Hysterectomies can be divided into three categories based on how the uterus is accessed: vaginal, laparoscopic, and abdominal.² Each of these approaches require different incisions and leave scars in unique locations when the incisions heal.

 Vaginal hysterectomy is the surgical removal of the uterus through the vagina.
 In most cases, vaginal hysterectomy is the preferred method because it is very low risk and leaves no external scars.
 Unfortunately, one of the most common reasons a vaginal hysterectomy cannot be performed is because the uterus is too large, which is often the case when a woman has fibroids.
 Typically, surgeons will attempt a vaginal hysterectomy if the uterus is smaller than the size of the uterus that is 12-weeks pregnant.³⁻⁴ For women who cannot undergo a vaginal hysterectomy, the laparoscopic and abdominal approaches are still options.